imager-io/ffmpeg-dev-rs/README.md

 Self contained FFmpeg (sys) bindings.

-Does not require, or link against any FFmpeg system dependencies, and does not require a network connection for building.
+Does not require or link against any FFmpeg system dependencies, and does not require a network connection for building.

 # LICENSE WARNING